Naturism: Nude beaches

-In some European countries, such as Denmark, all beaches are clothing optional, while in others like Germany (and experimentally in France) there are naturist sunbathing areas in public parks (e.g., in Munich and Berlin).
-Beaches in some holiday destinations, such as Crete, are also clothing optional, except some central urban beaches.
+In some European countries, such as Denmark, all beaches are clothing optional, and in others like Germany (and experimentally in France) there are naturist sunbathing areas in public parks (e.g., in Munich and Berlin).
+Beaches in some holiday destinations, such as Crete, are clothing optional except some central urban beaches.
 There are two centrally located clothes-optional beaches in Barcelona.
 Sweden allows nudity on all beaches.

 In a survey by The Daily Telegraph, Germans and Austrians were most likely to have visited a nude beach (28%), followed by Norwegians (18%), Spaniards (17%), Australians (17%), and New Zealanders (16%).
 Of the nationalities surveyed, the Japanese (2%) were the least likely to have visited a nude beach.
 This result may indicate the lack of nude beaches in Japan; however, the Japanese are open with regard to family bathing nude at home and at onsens (hot springs).

 Festival naturism

 From Woodstock to Edinburgh, and Nambassa in the southern hemisphere, communal nudity can be seen at music and counterculture festivals.

 The Nambassa hippie festivals held in New Zealand in the late 1970s were examples of non-sexual naturism.
 Of the 75,000 patrons who attended the 1979 Nambassa three-day festival, an estimated 35% of attendees spontaneously chose to remove their clothing, preferring complete or partial nudity.

 Some nudist festivals are held to celebrate particular days of the year, and activities may include nude bodypainting.
-One example is the Neptune Day Festival held in Koktebel, Crimea, to depict mythological events.
+One example is the Neptune Day Festival held in Koktebel, Crimea to depict mythological events.
 Another is the Festival Nudista Zipolite organized by the Federación Nudista de México (Mexican Nudist Federation) held annually since 2016 on the first weekend of February.

 A few camps organize activities in the nude, such as oil wrestling by camp Gymnasium.